upleveled/system-setup/windows.md

+Before you start, please make sure that you're running Windows 8.1 or Windows 10.
+Some things may not work on Windows 7, since it has reached End of Life on 14 January 2020.

+1. Open the Start menu and type "Windows Update".
+Make sure that you have all of the latest updates.
-1. Open the Start menu and type "cmd.exe".
+2. Open the Start menu and type "cmd.exe".
 Right-click on the item "Command Prompt" or "Eingabeaufforderung" that appears and choose "Run as administrator":<br>
     <br>
     <img src="./windows-1-run-cmd-as-admin.jpg">
     <br>This will run the Command Prompt as an administrator user<br><br>
-2. Copy the following text (be sure you select all of it, it's very long) and right-click in the black middle part of the Command Prompt window to paste the text.
+3. Copy the following text (be sure you select all of it, it's very long) and right-click in the black middle part of the Command Prompt window to paste the text.
 Hit enter.<br><br>
     ```sh
     @"%SystemRoot%\System32\WindowsPowerShell\v1.0\powershell.exe" -NoProfile -InputFormat None -ExecutionPolicy Bypass -Command "iex ((New-Object System.Net.WebClient).DownloadString('https://chocolatey.org/install.ps1'))" && SET "PATH=%PATH%;%ALLUSERSPROFILE%\chocolatey\bin"
     ```
     This will install Chocolatey, a package manager which will allow us to install and uninstall programs from the command prompt.
     <br>
-3. The installer will take a bit of time and then show a message that "Chocolatey is ready", signaling that it is done:<br><br>
+4. The installer will take a bit of time and then show a message that "Chocolatey is ready", signaling that it is done:<br><br>
     <img src="./windows-2-chocolatey-installed.png"><br><br>
-4. Close the Command Prompt and open it again as administrator (like in step 1)<br><br>
+5. Close the Command Prompt and open it again as administrator (like in step 1)<br><br>
-5. Copy the following text and right-click in the black middle part of the Command Prompt window to paste the text.
+6. Copy the following text and right-click in the black middle part of the Command Prompt window to paste the text.
 Hit enter.<br><br>
     ```sh
     choco install git nodejs yarn vscode hyper zoom slack -y
     ```
     This uses Chocolatey to install Git, Node.js, Yarn, Visual Studio Code, Hyper, Zoom and Slack.<br><br>
     **Note:** If you are using Windows 7, you may have encountered a problem with installing Node.js because [the latest versions no longer support Windows 7](https://github.com/nodejs/node/issues/33000).
 To get around this, run this separately: `choco install nodejs -y --version 13.6.0`<br><br>
-6. Copy each line in the following text, right-click in the black middle part of the Command Prompt window to paste the text and hit enter.<br><br>
+7. Copy each line in the following text, right-click in the black middle part of the Command Prompt window to paste the text and hit enter.<br><br>
     ```sh
     code --install-extension esbenp.prettier-vscode
     code --install-extension jpoissonnier.vscode-styled-components